LLNL/HPC-Tutorials/posix/joining_and_detaching.md

 If a thread requires joining, consider explicitly creating it as joinable.
 This provides portability as not all implementations may create threads as joinable by default.

-If you know in advance that a thread will never need to join with another thread, consider creating it in a detached state.
-Some system resources may be able to be freed.
+If you know in advance that a thread will never need to join with another thread, consider creating it in a detached state, as this may reduce overhead.

-### Pthread Joining Example
+### Pthreads Joining Example

 ```C
 #include <pthread.h>